landing-ai/landingai-python/docs/inferences/ocr.md

 ```

 The results may vary depending on the image quality, the font, and the language.
 Try with your own images to see how well the model performs, and [provide us feedback about the results](https://github.com/landing-ai/landingai-python/issues/new).

+The `OcrPredictor` class accepts a couple of extra parameters that can help you finetune the results you get.
+Please check its documentation for more details.